 Removal of grade of D or below in required social work courses prior to admission.

-All students are required to arrange an advising interview with their faculty advisor during their first semester in social work
+All students are required to arrange an advising interview with their faculty advisor during their first semester in social work.

 Social work foundation courses are required of all social work majors.
 These required courses are listed and grouped by content area below: